BlueBug12/Chatroom/README.md

 	./server
 ```

-For client(x should be different number for different client, range from 1-5):
+For client(x should be different number for different client):
 ```
 	./client 127.0.0.x user_name
 ```
-* At most five clients
+* At most ten clients
 * Clients can enter "exit" to exit the chatroom
 ### B. Briefly describe the workflow and architecture of the system.
 架構圖: